 - Members are requested to RSVP for the meeting and will receive connection details the day before and on the day of the meeting.

-- Members are asked to join the Zoom meeting before 5pm .
-Join earlier if you have technical issue to deal with or just to chat with others before the meeting starts.
+- Members are asked to join the Zoom meeting before 4:45 pm.
+Join earlier if you have technical issue needing addressing.

 - As per usual, a Whiffer will introduce our speaker who will than present for 20-30 minutes followed by a moderated Q&A session.